HyoungsungKim/ECC-PoW-project/README.md

                     attemptLoop:
                     for attempt := 0; attempt < numberOfAttempt; attempt++ {
                         goRoutineNonce := generateRandomNonce()
                         // ...

+			flag = MakeDecision(header, colInRow, goRoutineOutputWord)
 			select {
-                        case <-goRotineSignal:
+			// If one of go routine found nounce, then that go routine close chanel.
+			// As a result, other go routines recognize that do not need to keep mining.
+So stop it. case <-goRoutineSignal:
+				// fmt.Println("goRoutineSignal channel is already closed")
 				break attemptLoop
 		    	default:
-                            // decoding
+				// If valid nounce is found, then close goRoutineSignal to let other go routine stop mining
+				// also close innerLoopSignal to propagate close signal to outer loop if flag {
+				    close(goRoutineSignal)
+				    close(innerLoopSignal)
+				    hashVector = goRoutineHashVector
+				    outputWord = goRoutineOutputWord
+				    LDPCNonce = goRoutineNonce
+				    digest = seed
+				    break attemptLoop
 				}
 			}
 		    }
+                }
             }(goRoutineSignale)
         }
-        // Need to wait to prevent memory leak which is casued by unfinished goroutine wg.Wait()
+        // Need to wait to prevent memory leak wg.Wait()
     }
 }